numfocus/gsoc/2017/ideas-list-matplotlib.md

 ### Abstract

-matplotlib's existing text layout engine is appropriate only for standard English-like left-to-right languages.
-In order to open matplotlib usage up to a broader international audience, it would be nice to wrap an existing internationalized text layout engine, such as [Pango](http://www.pango.org/)/[Harfbuzz](https://github.com/behdad/harfbuzz).
+Matplotlib's existing text layout engine is appropriate only for standard English-like left-to-right languages.
+In order to open Matplotlib usage up to a broader international audience, it would be nice to wrap an existing internationalized text layout engine, such as [Pango](http://www.pango.org/)/[Harfbuzz](https://github.com/behdad/harfbuzz).